10 min read

 * * *

-The first beacon flared to Julian’s left.
-He pivoted.
-Leena was a half-step behind him, precise, on his line.
-Tamar broke right toward a second beacon that had just appeared and called, “On it.”
-The call cut through the bay’s noise without seeming to fight it, a clarity that did not require volume.
-She was on it.
-The beacon resolved cleanly under her hand.
+Leena held a half-step behind, precise, on his line.
+Tamar broke right toward a second beacon and called, "On it."
+The call cut through the bay's noise without fighting it, a clarity that required no volume.
+The beacon resolved under her hand.
 The chime sounded.
-She did not slow down.
+She did not slow.

 "I had it," Ben said.